[Return to Main Page]

 On March 5, 2008 it was announced in the Dayton Daily News that three Dayton-area physicians who have admitting privileges at Miami Valley Hospital, including Dr. Lawrence S. Amesse of Oakwood, Dr. Janice M. Duke of Kettering, and Dr. Sheela M. Barhan of Beavercreek, had agreed to help the abortion facility meet the requirement for a written transfer agreement.
 The physicians have offices in the Berry Woman’s Pavillion at Miami Valley Hospitals and are also members of the faculty of Wright State University Boonshaft Medical School and are members of Wright State Physicians, Inc.

-Efforts in the months following the announcement to discuss the situation privately with the three physicians by medical professionals and members of pro-life organizations have been unproductive.
+Efforts in the months following the announcement to discuss the situation privately with the physicians by medical professionals and members of pro-life organizations have been unproductive.

 Information outreach activities began in September of 2008 near the main entrance to the hospital and near one of the entrances to the Berry Women’s Pavillion where the three doctors maintain offices.
 The outreach includes signs identifying the doctors and literature explaining the situation.